Mathnasium Reviews 2026: What Parents Say About Cost, Results & Complaints

 Cuemath is a live, online 1:1 math tutoring program for grades K–12.
 Every session is one student and one tutor for the full 55–60 minutes, with no shared tables, no circulating instructors, and no competing for attention.

-The four things that separate it most clearly from Mathnasium:
+The main things that separate it most clearly from Mathnasium:

-1. Your child keeps the same tutor for every class.
+1. Your child has their dedicated expert math tutor for every class.

 Mathnasium instructors rotate across students within a session and across sessions as staff changes.
-Cuemath uses a looping model where your child is matched to one tutor and stays with them as long as they are enrolled.
+Cuemath uses a looping model in which your child is matched with one tutor and stays with them for as long as they are enrolled.
 The tutor knows your child’s specific gaps, their pace, and how they explain their thinking.

 2. The curriculum follows US Common Core Standards.

 Mathnasium runs its own proprietary curriculum independent of what your child’s school is teaching.
-Cuemath’s curriculum is aligned to the US Common Core (CCSS), which means sessions directly support what your child is doing in class, not a separate track running alongside it.
+Cuemath’s curriculum is aligned to the US Common Core (CCSS), which means sessions directly support what your child is doing in class.

 What US parents say: